dyguests/RingLayout/README.md

 # Installlation

-Copy RingLayout.java to your project.

-Copy \<declare-styleable name="RingLayout"\> in attrs.xml to your attrs.xml.

-# Usage

 ### Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories: